 - Phone: +82 2-545-4002

 - Price range: 12.08 USD for the first 12 hours

 The Spa in Garden 5

-This is a brand new and large Jjimjilbang located on the outskirts of Seoul.
-It is located on the 10th floor of the newly built Garden 5 shopping center.
-Thus, Spa in Garden 5 is an ultra-modern Korean spa featuring all amenities of a traditional Jjimjilbang along with numerous modern facilities.
-You can enjoy a library, atopy (skin focused) treatment rooms, luxuriously built lounge rooms, movie screening rooms (English and Korean), an arcade, and various yoga classes.
-While relaxing in the spa you can also have the option to have snacks in the lounging areas or head on up to the rooftop.
+This large Jjimjilbang, located on the outskirts of Seoul, is on the 10th floor of the newly built Garden 5 shopping center.
+Thus, Spa in Garden 5 is an ultra-modern Korean spa featuring all amenities of a traditional Jjimjilbang and numerous modern facilities.
+You can enjoy a library, atopy (skin-focused) treatment rooms, luxuriously built lounge rooms, movie screening rooms (English and Korean), an arcade, and various yoga classes.
+While relaxing in the spa, you can also have the option to have snacks in the lounging areas or head up to the rooftop.

-Plus, The in-house restaurants offer delicious Korean dishes and treat like Shikhye which is a traditional Korean drink.
+The in-house restaurants offer delicious Korean dishes and treats like Shikhye, a traditional Korean sweet rice drink.
 The spa is a 15-minute walk from Jangji Station.

 Siloam Sauna near Seoul Station